 In Italy each employee is entitled to have a severance payment as soon as he ends the employment under one of the conditions specified below as except those who decide to choose private insurance during the employment.
 Principal conditions to release the liability are: 1.
 Full retirement age 2.
 Accumulation of minimal working years 3.
 Termination of employment by the employer 4.
 Death of employee 5.
-Occurance of employee's disability.
+Occurrence of employee's disability.

-The most recent actuarial valuations of plan assets and the present value of the defined benefit obligation were carried out at 26 February 2015 by Elior Weissberg, FILAA on behalf of Elior Weissberg Ltd. a member of the Institute of Actuaries.
+The most recent actuarial valuations of plan assets and the present value of the defined benefit obligation were carried out at 29 February 2016 by Elior Weissberg, FILAA on behalf of Elior Weissberg Ltd. a member of the Institute of Actuaries.
 The present value of the defined benefit, obligation, the related current service cost and past service cost were measured using the projected unit credit method.

-The discount rate was based on high quality corporate bonds and not on government bonds which were used until 2013.
+The discount rate was based on high quality corporate bonds.